microtrain/bootcamp/13-Express/02-Express.md

 ### Ignore Node Modules
-The *node_modules* directory contains third party software that should not be a part of our repository.
+The *node_modules* directory contains third-party software that should not be a part of our repository.
 Npm will handle these dependencies so we do not need them in our repo.
 Open VSC and add *mean.example.com* as a project folder.

 [</code>](https://github.com/microtrain/mean.example.com/commit/819be3c16875eb10aa6d3f27345c20f3c800155b) Add a .gitignore file to exclude *node_modules* from future commits.